RajakAmit/RajakAmit/README.md

 <h3>🛠 To Learn</h3>

-- 🔧 &nbsp;  Architecture Designing for Models | Different Training Methods Of Models
+- 🔧 &nbsp;  Architecture Designing for Models | Different Training Methods Of Models and algorithmns related to ML/AI

 <hr>